Skip to main content

 Signed numbers are back.
 The task is to negate a signed byte.
 As we’ve learned, the most significant bit (MSB) represents the sign.
 To negate the value, flip all the bits and add 1.

-Feed the input into an 8-bit NOT, then into a Byte Adder, with a carryIn set to 1.
+Feed the input into an 8-bit NOT which is a bitwise flip of the input.
+You will notice that the output of the NOT is off by one.
+Feed the input into a Byte Adder and feed an Always On into the carryIn.
 This will increment the value by 1, completing the negation.
-This unlocks the Negator component.
+This unlocks the Negate component.

 Conclusion